-This week I wanted to follow up on the last article about the reality of being your own boss.
-So let’s say you read that and you’re now thinking you do, indeed, want to fly solo and run your own clinic or practice.
+This week I wanted to follow up on my article about the reality of being your own boss.
+So let’s say you read that and you’re now thinking you do, indeed, want to fly solo and run your own clinic or private practice.
 Ok!

-In my own career I moved clinics a number of times.
-Once it was due to bylaw issues we were facing and so myself and another therapist opened a clinic elsewhere.
+In my own career, I moved clinics a number of times.
+Once it was due to bylaw issues we were facing and so myself and another therapist opened a clinic elsewhere (more on that in a moment!).
 Once it was because I moved to another city.
-Still another time it was because I had major life changes and decided to shut down my rented space and return to working in someone else’s clinic on a percent split, so I could focus on those major life things more.
+Still another time it was because I had major life changes and decided to close my rented office and return to working in someone else’s clinic on a percent split.

-This is all to say, I’ve got a lot of experience with moving a massage therapy practice, and have faced some of the problems you’d probably like to avoid!
+This is all to say: I’ve got a lot of experience with moving a massage therapy business, and moving your private practice has extremely similar challenges to opening one for the first time.
+I did learn a lot and was able to avoid mistakes with each new location – mistakes you’d probably like to avoid!
 Whether you’re opening a clinic with other therapists or just renting a room and doing your own thing there, these tips should help see you on your way.

 Is the area you’d like to work in a viable one?
 Don’t assume that ‘everyone needs massage’ (or whatever it is you do).
-That might be true, but location really does matter.
+That might be true, but the location really does matter.
 Is it near other amenities people use?
 Is it near where people in your target audience live?
-It is in an area you’d feel comfortable in at 5am or 10pm – remember, as clinic owner, you may very well be at your space at those hours doing prep work or administrative tasks.
+It is in an area you’d feel comfortable in at 5 am or 10 pm – remember, as a clinic owner, you may very well be at your space at those hours doing prep work or administrative tasks.
 Is the area growing?
 Is it accessible for those with mobility impairments?

-As I alluded to with my own story, you also need to look at bylaws and zoning.
-Is the space you’re looking at zoned properly for a clinic?
-Don’t assume that just because other people in the building work in healthcare that it is.
-Do your own research.
-The last thing you want is to move into a space and discover months down the road that you have to move again.
+As I alluded to in my own story, you also need to look at bylaws and zoning.
+Is the building zoned properly for a massage clinic?
+Don’t assume anything based on other tenants.
+Do your research.
+The last thing you want is to move into a building and discover months down the road that you have to move again.
+That’s a headache no one wants!

 Do you need permits or licenses other than your registration to practice?
 Whatever those are, they tend to have a fairly long application process, so make sure you get on that sooner rather than later.